 Identifying Your Brand Story

 Once you’ve determined what medium you’ll be creating your vision board in, it’s time to begin the real work of creating your brand vision.
+Neil Patel discusses How to Create an Authentic Brand Story That Actually Improves Trust.
 Like every good story, you need to answer some important questions to help you find your scope.
 When you identify your vision, you’ll create a better brand story.

 - What is your product or service?
 This is a great place to figure out if you’re offering too much, too little or just the right amount.
 Really examine your offering and make sure that everything meshes in a way that would make sense to someone outside of your organization.

 - Who is your target audience?
 Not even chocolate makes everyone happy, as hard as that is to believe.
 What you offer is intended for a specific audience, and you need to identify who they are so that you can tailor your brand message to them.